GUANGZECHEN/NHKPM.jl/README.md

 # NHKPM

-A Julia library to compute spectral functions of non-hermitian (many-body) Hamiltonians.
+A Julia library to compute dynamical correlators of non-hermitian (many-body) Hamiltonians.
 The algorithm is based on the non-Hermitian kernel polynomial method (**NHKPM**) \[Phys.
 Rev. Lett.
 130, 100401\] and matrix product states (MPS).

 # Installation
 Download the repository, which is compatible with Julia 1.7